Bully Nation

 It is also interesting that when I would stand up for myself and not chicken out, I was ruthless, kind of like with cutting off my friends.
 Where is that?
 Where does it come from, that ruthlessness?
 That ability to be so cold?
 I just don’t know.
 But I could do it.
 Maybe it’s that survival instinct, that belief in some control.

-The main person able to incur my wrath without fear was Kim Dawson, Melanie’s friend.
+The main person able to incur my wrath without fear was Kim, my sister’s friend.
 She hated me and I hated her.
-I don’t recall why.
-But she was constantly after me.
-The first time I fought back, I had gotten on the bus wearing purple cropped pants before they were in fashion.
+I don’t recall why, but she was constantly after me.
+The first time I fought back I had gotten on the bus wearing purple cropped pants before they were in fashion.
 I think I just wore them because I liked them but had outgrown the length.
 As was typical in those days, I did not have a lot of clothes and my parents would not buy what was in fashion.
 My mom tried making me some pants like the other girls wore, but it didn’t make me popular.
-Nothing could have, I don’t think.

-Then another time, the bus was really crowded.
-I sat in a seat near the front with a little boy.
-She was in the seat directly behind me.
+Then another time the bus was really crowded and I sat in a seat near the front with a little boy.
+Kim was in the seat directly behind me.
 She leaned forward and made some comment about me and the little boy.
 I reached back and slapped her in the face.
 She grabbed my hair.
 I kept hitting her until she let go of my hair.
 I think we may have gotten written up then too.

 Funny, I was written up three times in junior high, but all three times were so far apart that each time, the principal said since it was the only time I’d been written up, he’d let it go at that.
 Makes me laugh.

-The final time I fought with Kim, I beat the crap out of her.
+The final time I fought with Kim, I hit her over and over.
 I was twelve years old.
 She was at our house with my sister.
 The two were nagging me, picking at me, egging me on.
-Finally, Kim said something to me that I do not remember now.
-I jumped her.
+Finally, Kim said something to me and I jumped her.
 I sat on her and hit her.
 Melanie screamed.
 I finally got up and that was the last time Kim bugged me, but we hated each other to death.

-Luckily for me, Rae hated Kim too, so we would order pizzas to her house and make hair appointments for her at salons in town.
-This was in the days before caller id and all that tracking.
+Luckily for me, JS hated Kim too, so we would order pizzas to her house and make hair appointments for her at salons in town.
+This was in the days before caller ID and all that tracking.
 We knew her address and phone number so it was easy.
-Later, she got a boyfriend who was a really big dork, and Rae and Wendy would tease Kim about him.
+Later, she got a boyfriend who was a really big dork, and JS and Wendy would tease Kim about him.
 I just joined as a watcher.
-I loved it because I still hated Kim.

 I can’t believe now that I got in hitting fights.
-Actually, my fights with Kim were the only fights I’ve ever had where hitting was involved.
-And mine wasn’t one of those situations where I saw open violence at home all the time or anything.
+Actually, my fights with Kim were the only fights I’ve ever had where hitting was involved, and mine wasn’t one of those situations where I saw open violence at home all the time except when stepfather hit me.
 Our home was filled with the stealthy kind of violence, like a gaseous poison that oozes through the walls; words laced with hate, looks of vile hatred, screaming matches between parents while children hid in their rooms, doors slammed.
-Except when I would get hit for doing something, which was somewhat infrequent, we didn’t witness hitting or slapping like some of my friends did.
+Except when I would get hit for doing something, which was somewhat infrequent, we didn’t witness hitting or slapping on a daily basis.
 My fighting with Kim came from my own inner capacity to whack someone.
-I don’t know where she got hers.

 Funny, I read back through this and it’s as though I’ve unintentionally continued the same theme that permeates all my posts lately: nothing is black and white, human behavior is mostly directed by an illusion of control or an attempt to garner control.
 Like I said, it has not been intentional.
 It just keeps coming up.
 Maybe there is some deep dark purpose behind this, but more likely it is just that these are central themes in human behavior and I happen to be noticing them in my attempt to reach a point.
 I don’t know.
 I do know that I’ve been writing for a hour now and my daughter is irritated at me because she wants to go bike riding and she says I “always write” and she can’t understand it.
 She wants me to stop and focus on her.
 So that is what I will do.
 Maybe I’ll have to show her the scene at the end of the movie Stand By Me where the dad is writing and his son who has obviously been waiting and waiting comes in and asks him when they are finally going to leave and the dad says in a minute.
 Then the boy turns and tells his friend his dad gets like that when he writes.
 See Milla?
 I’m not the only one.